The case for LCHF?

 Yes.
 Very yes.
 If you can commit to some fairly stringent nutritional rules you most certainly can affect a change in your body to burn fat in the absence of carbohydrate.
 In fact, Louise Burke showed in ‘project Supernova’ just how ‘plastic’ the body is and that it will adapt to using pretty much only fat as fuel in as little as 6 days (2).
 Much more came from her review of LCHF for performance and the meta-analysis (linked below) is conclusive and insightful reading (4) – but more on that later.

 A side note that LCHF should probably read “Low-Carb, Limited-Protein, High-Fat” which better describes the basis of the specific diet being discussed.
+The low-protein component of LCHF is so often overlooked that the vast majority of people that believe they’re LCHF are actually just substituting Carbs for Protein which is not at all LCHF.

 Just because we can, should we?